Consensys/doc.teku/docs/HowTo/Get-Started/Connect-To-Testnet.md

     or [from source](Build-From-Source.md).
 * If running validators, [install Hyperledger Besu] to connect to an Ethereum 1.0 network.

+!!! note
+    Any Ethereum 1.0 client can be installed to connect to the Ethereum 1.0 network, but this example uses Besu.

 Teku allows you run a [beacon chain client only], or you can [run the beacon chain client with validators] on a public testnet.